AdobeDocs/experience-manager-cloud-service.en/help/forms/adobe-sign-integration-adaptive-forms.md

 1. Go back to the **[!UICONTROL Create Adobe Acrobat Sign Configuration]** page.
 In the **[!UICONTROL Settings]** tab, specify the [**[!UICONTROL Client ID]** (also referred to as Application ID) and **[!UICONTROL Client Secret]**].
 Use the [Client ID and Client Secret of Adobe Acrobat Sign application](https://opensource.adobe.com/acrobat-sign/developer_guide/helloworld.html#get-the-app-id-and-secret) you created in the previous step.

-1. In the [!UICONTROL Authorization Scope] section, you can modify the scopes to either "agreement" or "self" by adding the prefix "self" or "agreement" to the scopes, as needed.
+1. In the [!UICONTROL Authorization Scope] section, you can modify the scopes to either "account" or "self" by adding the prefix "self" or "account" to the scopes, as needed.
    ![Authorization Scope](/help/forms/assets/authorization-scope.png)

 1. Select the **[!UICONTROL Enable Adobe Acrobat Sign for attachments]** option to append files attached to an Adaptive Form to the corresponding [!DNL Adobe Acrobat Sign] document sent for signing.